czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 Sadly, it must be reported that no one will ever know.
 For the old man, who, had he introduced himself, may very well have said something along the lines of Renard, decided to do something exceedingly sneaky.
 While James stood stupefied at the sight of the apple, the man pulled out a dagger from some hideous inner recess and plunged it forcefully into James's chest, in a distinctly stab-like motion.

 He turned the dagger quickly, relishing the swooshing sound the various entrails made as they were cut clean through.
-Then, just as suddenly, he removed the dagger---all of this took but a few seconds.
+Then, just as suddenly, he removed the dagger—all of this took but a few seconds.

 James's lips moved only enough to emit a loud squeak, as a mouse just smashed in half by an unexpected trap.
 A distinct thud was emitted as his frail body hit the ground, blood splashing throughout the floor.
 Two heavy breaths later, and the world faded to black.
 Renard was not lucky enough to see him die; by this point he had gone, having muttered a single phrase.